KathiSa/climateindoorsimulation/Endpoints.md

 ## POST IDF file

-Upload or edit of an idf file
+Upload or edit an idf file.

+IMPORTANT: String need to be a base64-String!

 URL: http://localhost:5000/idf